vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 130

-Hans ṭ Bakker & Harunaga Isaacson
+Hans T. Bakker & Harunaga Isaacson

-occurs in apparently the same sense in Raghuvam

-. śa 6.71, where it is noteworthy
+occurs in apparently the same sense in Raghuvaṁśa 6.71, where it is noteworthy

 that Mallinātha \(also a southern writer\) glosses it with prakhyātaguṇaḥ , and

 supports this by quoting Amara with the ◦ āhitalakṣaṇau  reading.31 In the

-present state of Kālidāsa studies it is, however, impossible to have any certainty about such textual details, and without a thorough study of the manuscript traditions of the Raghuvam

-. śa it would be rash to maintain that Kālidāsa must
+present state of Kālidāsa studies it is, however, impossible to have any certainty about such textual details, and without a thorough study of the manuscript traditions of the Raghuvaṁśa it would be rash to maintain that Kālidāsa must

 have used the word in the form āhita◦ rather than āhatalakṣaṇa.
 Indeed, Rāya-

-mukuṭa \(ad 1431/32\), in his commentary on AK 3.1.10, quotes the relevant pāda from the Raghuvam

-. śa with the reading āhatalakṣaṇo ’bh¯ut \(AK2 9\).
+mukuṭa \(ad 1431/32\), in his commentary on AK 3.1.10, quotes the relevant pāda from the Raghuvaṁśa with the reading āhatalakṣaṇo ’bh¯ut \(AK2 9\).

 We have met with one other significant occurrence of the worḍ In line 4 of the Ghaṭotkaca Cave inscription of the Vākāṭaka minister Varāhadeva \(CII V

 no. 26\) the word āhitalakṣaṇānāṁoccurs; as Mirashi however points out in a

-footnote, earlier editions of the inscription by Pandit Bhagvanlal Indraji and Bühler had read āhatalakṣaṇānām
+footnote, earlier editions of the inscription by Pandit Bhagvanlal Indraji and Bühler had read āhatalakṣaṇānāṁ.

-. .
 32 The valuable point about the occurrence of the word in our inscription, however, is that there can here be no doubt at all that the form āhatalakṣaṇa  was used, for the akṣara ha  is beautifully preserved on an undamaged section of the stone.
 33

 In 7ab we obviously have an absolute locative, and there can be little doubt that after jāteṣu  a substantive \(masc. pl. loc.\) meaning ‘son’, and another qualification of these sons must have followeḍ The restoration jāteṣu putreṣu